Prerequisites for the EC2 Serial Console - Amazon Elastic Compute Cloud

 You can't connect to the serial console if the instance is in the pending, stopping, stopped, shutting-down, or terminated state.

-For more information about the instance states, see Instance lifecycle.
+For more information about the instance states, see Amazon EC2 instance state changes.

 Amazon EC2 Systems Manager